Skip to main content

 Sheree Hunt with daughter Natalie Rumsby on the day Natalie was signed off as an Emergency Medical Dispatcher in 2005

-Natalie’s arrival at dispatch also signaled a broader change that was taking place within the organization.
+Natalie’s arrival at dispatch also signalled a broader change that was taking place within the organization.
 When Sheree first started in dispatch in 1989, she was one of only two women on the dispatch floor.

 “Back then it was a feeling of ‘suck up your emotions, you don’t have feelings’,” Sheree recalls.
 “There were a lot of male egos to bump heads with and work around.
 But it was okay, as long as you did your job well.
 When Natalie joined, she had a few battles to fight on her own that she had to handle, too.
 I could give her advice based on what I experienced.”